When a Veteran starts considering whether or not to file VA Disability Claims, there are a lot of questions that he or

 * Once you file an appeal, it can take 3-10 years to get a decision, again, depending on variables that are too numerous to list here

-* Veterans can speed up the timeframe by filing well-developed and well-documented Fully Developed Claims, like we teach here on the Veterans Law Blog.
+* Veterans can speed up the timeframe by filing well-developed and well-documented claims, like we teach here on the Veterans Law Blog®.

 7. How do I check the status of my VA Disability claims?

 That, right there, is the million dollar question.